NSW ROUTE NUMBERING:

 State Route 86 is the southern portion of NSW's Castlereagh Highway, a major north-south route providing links from Sydney to the power stations at Lithgow, the vineyards near Mudgee and the north-west plains.
 The name descends from original section of Castlereagh Hwy, north of Gilgandra, which follows the Castlereagh River for most of its length.
 State Route 86 only follows the Castlereagh River for a small section between Mendooran and Gilgandra but the continuation of the name south to Lithgow provides consistency in navigation.

 The State Route 86 designation was allocated in 1974, along with the rest of the orginal NSW state routes.
 The route remained nameless for years until, in October 1997, the Castlereagh Hwy name was extended south from Gilgandra along State Route 86.
-Many signs pre-date this change and are yet to acknowledge the Castlereagh Hwy name.
+As at 2010, many signs along the route pre-date this change and are yet to acknowledge the Castlereagh Hwy name.

-State Route 86 has only one duplex, with State Route 84 (Golden Hwy), for 13km easterly from Dunedoo.
+State Route 86 has only one duplex, with State Route 84 (Golden Hwy), for 10km easterly from Dunedoo to Craboon.

-Signposting on this particular route is absolutely horrible, and although the SR86 shield is present in MOST cases (a notable exception is Mudgee, which has an assortment of NR86 shields), the designing of the signs leaves a lot to be desired.
+Signposting on this particular route is generally terrible, and although the SR86 shield is present in MOST cases (a notable exception is Mudgee, which has an assortment of NR86 shields), the designing of the signs leaves a lot to be desired.
 The Castlereagh Hwy name is missing on 99% of signage, being that most signage is older than 1997.
 Disregarding the absence of the highway name, the older signposting seems to be more accurate than the newer signs.
+However, new signs erected after 2006 around Gilgandra and the SR84 duplex have produced more errors.

 Listed below in chronological order are some of the major upgrdaes constructed on State Route 86: